wansuree/getdata_project/CodeBook.md

 Raw Data
 ----------------
-Part 1: Training data
+1. Training data
-Cases: 7352
+  * Cases: 7352
-Variables: 561
+  * Variables: 561

-Part 2: Testing data
+2. Testing data
-Cases: 2947
+  * Cases: 2947
-Variables: 561
+  * Variables: 561

-For information about the variables, summary choices, and experimental study design, see
+For information about the variables, summary choices, and experimental study design, see:
   * ./data/UCI\ HAR\ Dataset/README.txt
   * ./data/UCI\ HAR\ Dataset/features.txt
   * ./data/UCI\ HAR\ Dataset/features_info.txt

 Tidy Data
 ----------------
-79 variables: mean() std()
-`run_analysis.R` provides a tidy dataset of these data.
+`tidy_data.txt`

-Cases: 180
+  * Cases: 180
-Variables: 81
+  * Variables: 81

+1. Merges the training and the test sets to create one data set.

+2. Extracts only the measurements on the mean and standard deviation for each measurement.

+5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.